Decicus/Hostbot/README.md

 - Rename `config.sample.js` to `config.js` and edit the info of `config.js`
     - Generally speaking, you only need to modify `username` & `password` inside `config.tmi`, as well as `channels` for auto-connecting channels.
     - If the bot doesn't seem to receive/respond to messages, make sure you're on the right [chat cluster](https://discuss.dev.twitch.tv/t/psa-chat-servers-are-going-to-migrate-to-aws-ec2-servers/4877/107).
-    - `clientId` requires a [Twitch developer application](https://secure.twitch.tv/settings/connections) - This isn't necessary for the time being, but is still highly recommended.
+    - `clientId` requires a [Twitch developer application](https://secure.twitch.tv/settings/connections) - As of September 2016, the [client ID is **now required** for all API requests](https://blog.twitch.tv/client-id-required-for-kraken-api-calls-afbb8e95f843#.m73g3zxx9), which also affects this.
 - Launch bot with `node app.js`

 ## License